 He used his new developed CRT to measure the mass to

-Canberra.
-Thomson's work has been a great contribution to
+charge m/e ratio.
+Thomson's work has been a great

-science and the development of Cathode Ray tubes.
+contribution to science and the development of Cathode Ray

-A complete description of Thomson can be found at the
+tubes.
+A complete description of Thomson can be found at

-American Institute of Physics including audio recordings of
+the American Institute of Physics including audio recordings

 JJ Thomson developed his tube just slightly earlier than

-Braun's tube and has two internal statically deflection plates
+Braun's tube and has two internal electrostatic deflection

-instead of the magnetic deflection Braun used in his early
+plates instead of the magnetic deflection Braun used in his

 used in many CRT designs, the common name in most